cyrusjetson/IBM-Project-2500-1658472881-forked/Project Development Phase/Sprint 1/README.md

 # Connect UI with Python
 Completed

-# Connect with DB2
+# Interact UI using Flask
-Completed
+completed